X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ![](./images/Geppetto_Phonemes_DataTable_image_7.png)

+> [!NOTE]
-> Note: You can only have a visual preview of Morph Targets in the Geppetto Sequencer editor currently.
-To create a Geppetto Sequencer, please read [this section.](#4102-geppetto-sequence)
+> You can only have a visual preview of Morph Targets in the Geppetto Sequencer editor currently.
+To create a Geppetto Sequencer, please read [this section](GettingStarted.md#24-generate-phonemes-and-emotions-in-the-editor).

 ### Add/Edit from existing